Slevinski/slevinski.github.io/README.md

 - - -
 ## Unicode Technical Committee ##
+### UTC #148, August 2-5, 2016
+SignWriting is scheduled to be discussed at UTC #148.

 ### At UTC #144, SignWriting was discussed 3 times at length.

 Presentations by Stephen E Slevinski Jr.